 The Irish Endocrine Society has the following funding opportunities available:

 The Basic Science Award is funded by the IES to enable researchers (clinical or non-clinical) to undertake laboratory based small research projects or pilot studies.
-The funding for 2024 is a grant worth a maximum of €15,000 (sterling equivalent).
-One award will be offered in 2024.
+The funding for 2026 is a grant worth a maximum of €10,000 (sterling equivalent).
+One award will be offered in 2026.
 Salary support can be requested but should not make up the entirety of the grant.
+Spend on overheads should also be kept to a minimum (<30% of the funding amount sought).

 Applications will be accepted from applicants within the Republic of Ireland or Northern Ireland for clinical or basic science laboratory based projects.
 Applications are particularly welcome from younger academic researchers who are within five years of their first appointment.
 Applicants must demonstrate that they have a genuine research interest in Endocrinology within the island of Ireland and show that they have a full time post for the lifetime of the proposed grant.

 All Applicants on the Basic Science Grant application must be fully paid members of the Irish Endocrine Society and the principal author of the study needs to be in good standing with the Irish Endocrine Society.
-The Secretary of the IES can approve membership applications prior to ratification at the Annual IES AGM if necessary.

 2023 Basic Science Award